AI that can determine a person’s sexuality from photos shows the dark side of the data age

 A deep learning network crunched through all these features, finding which tended to be associated with individuals of a given sexual orientation.
 The researchers didn’t “seed” this with any preconceived notions of how gay or straight people look; the system merely correlated certain features with sexuality and identified patterns.

-These patterns can be searched for in facial imagery to let the computer guess at the subject’s sexuality — and it turns out that the AI system is significantly better than humans are at this task.
+These patterns can be searched for in facial imagery to let the computer guess at the subject’s sexuality — and it turns out that the AI system is significantly better than humans at this task.

 When presented with multiple pictures of a pair of faces, one gay and one straight, the algorithm could determine which was which 91 percent of the time with men and 83 percent of the time with women.
 People provided the same images were correct 61 and 54 percent of the time, respectively — not much better than flipping a coin.